Brian D. Ripley: Biography

 Ripley has made contributions to the fields of spatial statistics and pattern recognition.
 His work on artificial neural networks in the 1990s helped to bring aspects of machine learning and data mining to the attention of statistical audiences.
 He emphasised the value of robust statistics in his books Pattern Recognition and Neural Networks and Modern Applied Statistics with S.

 Ripley helped develop the S-PLUS programming language and its open source derivative R. He co-authored two books based on S, S Programming and Modern Applied Statistics with S. Since mid-1997 he is a member of the "R Core Team" and from 2000 to 2021 he was one of the most active committers to the R core.
 The package MASS is one of only fifteen "recommended packages" for R (with June 2024 more than 20,900).

 He was educated at the University of Cambridge, where he was awarded both the Smith's Prize (at the time awarded to the best graduate essay writer who had been undergraduate at Cambridge in that cohort) and the Rollo Davidson Prize.
 The university also awarded him the Adams Prize in 1987 for an essay entitled Statistical Inference for Spatial Processes, later published as a book.
 He served on the faculty of Imperial College, London from 1976 until 1983, at which point he moved to the University of Strathclyde.

+In 2026, he was awarded the Rousseeuw Prize for Statistics alongside four other contributors to R. He told the BBC he would spend "some, maybe all" of his $200k share of the prize on improving R.